ibm-cloud-docs/cis/logpush.md

 {{site.data.keyword.cis_full}} Enterprise-level plans have access to detailed logs of HTTP, DNS, and Range requests, as well as firewall events for their domains.
 These logs are helpful for debugging and analytics, especially when combined with other data sources, such as ingress or application server logs at the origin.
 {: shortdesc}

-## Before you begin
+## Creating a Logpush job in the UI
-{: #before-you-begin-logpush-ui-cli}
+{: #logpush-setup-ui}
 {: ui}

+You can use the IBM Cloud CIS UI to create a Logpush job.

+### Before you begin
+{: #before-you-begin-logpush-ui}
+{: ui}

-Before you create a Logpush job, review the following information and satisfy any prerequisites:
+Before you create a Logpush job using the UI, review the following information and satisfy any prerequisites:

 * Make sure to [enable log retention](/docs/cis?topic=cis-logpull#log-retention) before you use Logpush.
 * Currently, the {{site.data.keyword.cis_short_notm}} UI supports the following destinations: